telerik/xaml-docs/knowledge-base/kb-gauge-dependencyobject-not-context-for-this-freezable.md

 ## Description

-How to resolve ArgumentException with message "The provided DependencyObject is not a context for this Freezable.", when using RadGauge controls
+How to resolve ArgumentException with message "The provided DependencyObject is not a context for this Freezable.", when using RadGauge controls.

 StackTrace: